Burnt Bridge Creek Deviation: Future Upgrades

-Until the announcement of the Western Harbour Tunnel & Beaches Link project, the Burnt Bridge Creek Deviation sat for decades as an isolated oddity, reminiscent of many planned and never built freeways in the Sydney Basin, much like the Gladesville Bridge road complex.

-The original plans for the Warringah Freeway show the Burnt Bridge Creek Deviation as part of an expressway that would service the growing Northern Beaches area.
+Until the announcement of the Beaches Link project, Burnt Bridge Creek Deviation sat for decades as an isolated oddity, reminiscent of many planned and never-built freeways in the Sydney Basin, much like the Gladesville Bridge road complex.
+Original plans for Warringah Freeway show Burnt Bridge Creek Deviation as part of an expressway that would service the growing Northern Beaches area.
 Suggestions have been floated in the interim to connect the two freeways, with the aid of a tunnel, but it took almost four decades for concrete plans to be made for the connection.

-In March 2017, the Government of New South Wales announced its intention to build the Western Harbour Tunnel & Beaches Link.
+The A8 was planned to eventually connect with M8 Motorway in the Inner West from the western end of Burnt Bridge Creek Deviation via the Beaches Link, M4–M8 Link, and Rozelle Interchange, and the Government of New South Wales announced its intention to build the Beaches Link in March 2017.
 Construction on the Western Harbour Tunnel commenced in 2022 and is expected to be complete in 2027-28.
 However, in June 2022 the NSW Government announced that Beaches Link and upgrades to Burnt Bridge Creek Deviation and Wakehurst Parkway would be shelved indefinitely, due to market constraints and labour shortages.

+Major intersections

+Pittwater Road is entirely contained within the Northern Beaches Council local government area.

+Incidents

+On the 18th September 2024 at approximately 10:45 pm, a 23 year old man and a 26 year old woman were killed on impact while driving on their way back from a car meet at Taronga Zoo.
+A motorist travelling northbound along the road stated the black Toyota Corolla “disappeared ahead of them” whilst taking off at a set of traffic lights at Seaforth, New South Wales.
+Local residents claimed to have heard multiple cars racing at speed followed by explosions that sounded like gunshots.
+The cause of the crash has not yet been determined but it is believed speed was a contributing factor.